Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/loops-and-arrays.md

    local VANISH_RATE = 1.5

    local pathArray = {
    	workspace.Part1,
    	workspace.Part2,
    	workspace.Part3
    }
    ```

    <Alert severity='info'>
-    Constant Variables are variables that shouldn't be changed by any other code in the script.
-They're likely to need adjusting and are put at the top of the script in ALL_CAPS to make them easy to spot.
-Another name for ALL_CAPS is SCREAMING_SNAKE_CASE.
+    **Constants** are variables that shouldn't be changed by any other code in the script.
+They're likely to need adjusting and are put at the top of the script in `ALL_CAPS` to make them easy to spot.
    </Alert>

 2. Create a for loop with the following: **Start:** `partIndex = 1`, the index of the first value in the array. **End:** `#pathArray`, the size of that array.